How does exercise increase energy?

 However, he says that the best way to get your energy back is to lace up your sneakers and get moving- literally.
 This can provide the type of energy boost most individuals are seeking.

-While studies over time have hypothesized that those who are lead a sedentary lifestyle, and start a prepared exercise regimen, discover that their levels of energy actually increase, very few of them have gone so far as to quantify the data.
+While studies over time have hypothesized that those who lead a sedentary lifestyle and start a prepared exercise regimen discover that their levels of energy actually increase, very few of them have gone so far as to quantify the data.

 In the University of Georgia research study mentioned previously, leaders focused on more than 65 studies related to fatigue and physical activity.
 The studies involved almost seven thousand participants.

-Even the more average effects were greater than those from the use of stimulants, such as caffeine; even those used to regularly treat ADHD and narcoleptics.
+Even the more average effects were greater than those from the use of stimulants, such as caffeine and those used to regularly treat ADHD and narcoleptics.
 Research states that almost every group of participants was found to benefit from physical activity, including those individuals with cancer, heart disease, and diabetes.

-Just about any type of exercise will help to fight fatigue, but how long you do it, as well as the duration, will also play a relevant part in its efficacy.
-For example, you should plan on starting with at least ten minutes of physical activity, and working up to 45 to 60 minutes, at least three times per week.
+Just about any type of exercise will help to fight fatigue, but how long you do it, as well as the frequency, will also play a relevant part in its efficacy.
+For example, you should plan on starting with at least ten minutes of physical activity and working up to 45 to 60 minutes, at least three times per week.